-We tested over 100 EOC samples determined by pathology to contain \geq 40% tumour cells and identified one or more deleterious TP53 variant(s) with the minor allele frequencies (MAF) ranging from 1 to 87%.
-In addition to the mutations in TP53, some samples were found to have variants in BRCA1 (Figure 5).
-Figures 4 - 5 were visualised using Integrated Genomics Viewer4; the grey vertical bars denote the depth of coverage per base, green horizontal bars the targeted region, and the red heatmap - the GC content.
+We tested 32 EOC samples determined by pathology to contain \geq 40% tumour cells and identified one or more deleterious TP53 variant(s) with the minor allele frequencies (MAF) ranging from 1 to 80%.
+In addition to the mutations in TP53, several samples were found to have variants in BRCA1 and BRCA2 (Figures 6 and 7).
+Figures 4 - 7 were visualised using Integrated Genomics Viewer4; the grey vertical bars denote the depth of coverage per base, green horizontal bars the targeted region, and the red heatmap - the GC content.